Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-04-02-SQL-Ecommerce.md

 We see that top 2 most profitable products, Colorbuds and Action Figures, are considered to be high-margin products while the next 3 most profitable products are low margin.

-The criteria of a high margin product is that the selling price is at least $6 greater than the cost price.
-I chose this figure based on the distribution of margins across all products, but it is still fairly arbitrary.

 The graph shows us that beyond these first 2 products, there seems to be little to no correlation between profit and whether or not the product is low- or high-margin.
 It may be the case that there is an addition factor, beyond the fact that they are high-margin products, that may be influencing why Colorbuds and Action Figures are so profitable.